cookies-xor-cream/HugoTest/content/posts/poetry/misc_poems/myself/lightning-spine.md

 I think that maybe recently,
 it might've been all of the sitting,
 putting pressure on the fluid building,
-that let the lighning slowly sink straight in.
+that let the lightning slowly sink straight in.

 But it reached the scar from the surgery,
 I just wish the next step to come